-Kathryn provides online and in-office therapy services including:
+Kathryn provides online therapy and Downtown Austin psychology services including:

 A commitment to weekly meetings is recommended at onset of therapy.